stoermelder/vcvrack-packone/docs/EightFace.md

 - C4-G8:
 This mode follows the V/Oct-standard.
 C4 selects slot 1, C#4 selects slot 2 and so on.
 - Arm (renamed from "Clock" in v1.1.0):
 This mode is kind a sample and hold.
 First apply a clock signal on SLOT.
 Then you "arm" any slot manually by its button (resulting a yellow LED) which will be activated on the next clock trigger (blue LED).
-This mode allows you manual preset changes sychronized to a beat or clock.
+This mode allows you manual preset changes synchronized to a beat or clock.

 ![8FACE arm mode](./EightFace-clock.gif)